hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## STUN

 By default monika will continuously check the [STUN](https://en.wikipedia.org/wiki/STUN) server every 20 second intervals.
 Continuously STUN checking ensures that connectivity to the outside world is guaranteed.
-When the network is down, STUN checking fails, probing will be paused.
+When STUN checking fails, Monika assumes the network is down and probing will be paused.

-You can specify the number of intervals using the `-s` or `--stun` flags followed by a number in seconds.
-For example to set the interval to 10 seconds type the parameter below:
+You can specify the number of checking intervals using the `-s` or `--stun` flags followed by a number in seconds.
+For example to set the interval to every 10 seconds type the parameter below:

 ```bash
 monika -s 10